rust-lang/cargo/src/doc/src/reference/specifying-dependencies.md

 of a workspace and setting `git` to the repository containing the workspace).

-Since we haven’t specified any other information, Cargo assumes that we intend to use the latest commit on the `master` branch to build our package.
+Since we haven’t specified any other information, Cargo assumes that we intend to use the latest commit on the main branch to build our package.
 You can combine the `git` key with the `rev`, `tag`, or `branch` keys to specify something else.
 Here's an example of specifying that you want to use the latest commit on a branch named `next`: